By- P. Nithin Pramod Kumar, K.A Nithin Kishore, Joysree Das, Manvee

 3. Section 10(3)(c) is violative of Article 21 of the Constitution since it doesn’t prescribe ‘procedure’ within the meaning of that article and therefore the procedure practiced is worst.

-One of the numerous interpretations during this case is that the discovery of inter connections between the three Articles- Article 14, 19 and 21.
-This a law which prescribes a procedure for depriving a someone of “personal liberty” should fulfill the requirements of Articles 14 and 19 also.
+One of the numerous interpretations during this case is the discovery of interconnections between the three Articles- Articles 14, 19, and 21.
+This law which prescribes a procedure for depriving someone of “personal liberty” should fulfill the requirements of Articles 14 and 19 also.

 It was finally held by the court that the proper to travel and go outside the country is included within the right to private liberty guaranteed under Article 21.
 The Court ruled that the mere existence of an enabling law wasn’t enough to restrain personal liberty.
 Such a law must even be “just, fair and reasonable”.